Yangl1nFeng/fengyl.github.io/_pages/about.md

 🎇News
 ======
 - \[**Publications**\]: 2025.9.18.
 One papers were accepted by the Forty-Third International Conference on Machine Learning (ICML 2026).
-It was accepted as Oral (accept rate=0.70%)!
 Thanks to all coauthors! 🎉🎉
 - \[**Publications**\]: 2026.3.28, one paper was accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI 2026)!
 Thanks to all coauthors! 🎉🎉
 - \[**Awards**\]: 2026.1.9.
 Honored to win the Sichuan University Tecent Scholarship (Special Grade)! ✌️
 - \[**Awards**\]: 2025.12.15.
 Amazing!
 I am honored to have been selected for the Doctoral Program of the CAST Young Science and Technology Talent Cultivation Project. 🎉🎉
 - \[**Publications**\]: 2025.9.18.
 Amazing!
 Three papers were accepted by the Thirty-Ninth Annual Conference on Neural Information Processing Systems (NeurIPS 2025).
-One paper was accepted as Oral (accept rate=0.36%)!
 Thanks to all coauthors! 🎉🎉
 - \[**Publications**\]: 2025.7.5, one paper was accepted by ACM Multimedia (ACM MM 2025).
 Congrats to Ao and coauthors! 🎉🎉
 - \[**Publications**\]: 2025.1.19, one paper was accepted by IEEE Transactions on Multimedia (TMM 2025).
 Thanks to all coauthors! 🎉🎉
 - \[**Publications**\]: 2024.12.10, one paper was accepted by AAAI Conference on Artificial Intelligence (AAAI 2025).
 Congrats to Ziniu and coauthors! 🎉🎉